ampify-io/duda-docs/docs/widgets.md

 ### Ngage

   * Ngage is supported in AMP.
 Bottom bar shows up, and clicking on it commences a chat in a new window, similar to the way it is in the HTML version.
 Sticky top bar is not supported in AMP.

+### Typeform

+  * Typeform is supported in AMP.
+Forms that are triggered by buttons will be opened in a full screen, like they normally do.
+Forms that are in an iframe will continue to be visible inside that iframe.